 Environment Award from the Texas American Public Works Association

 2009 - The City of El Paso received the Public Works Project of the Year - Environment Award from the Texas Public Works Association for the City Wide Energy Operational Savings Program.
 Through a partnership with Johnson Controls, the Program calls for the implementation of infrastructure improvements and energy retrofits to existing facilities, including new heating and cooling equipment, facility management systems, and over 6,600 traffic signal upgrades.
 Ultimately, these changes are projected to reduce the city’s energy consumption by more than 18.6 million kilowatt hours per year representing cost savings of $20.3 million for 10 years.
 Beyond significant cost savings for the City, the project will reduce greenhouse gas emissions by 11,300 tons annually.

 The American Public Works Association (APWA) is a not-for-profit, international educational and professional association of public agencies, private sector companies, and individuals dedicated to providing high quality public works goods and services.
 APWA serves its members by promoting professional excellence and public awareness through education, advocacy and the exchange of knowledge.

 January 2014 - To recognize El Paso’s commitment to effective urban forest management, the Arbor Day Foundation has once again recognized the City of El Paso as a Tree City USA.
-The City of El Paso’s General Services Department, in partnership with the El Paso Department of Transportation, has taken a lead role in the community by spending a total of $1,475,000 on the City’s urban forest this year and planting more than 750 trees.
+The City of El Paso’s Facilities/Fleet Maintenance Department, in partnership with the El Paso Department of Transportation, has taken a lead role in the community by spending a total of $1,475,000 on the City’s urban forest this year and planting more than 750 trees.